petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-documents-and-media-previews.md

    ![Under Regeneration Options, execute the desired media type.](./configuring-documents-and-media-previews/images/01.png)

-This begins generating any missing images for the documents.
+This begins generating missing images for the documents.
 Running this process does not affect existing previews and thumbnails.
-If you want to completely regenerate them, first execute this clean-up action: *Reset preview and thumbnail files for documents and media*.
+If you want to regenerate all previews and thumbnails, first execute this clean-up action: *Reset preview and thumbnail files for documents and media*.

 ![Execute Reset preview and thumbnail files for documents and media.](./configuring-documents-and-media-previews/images/02.png)